Skip to content

 JDisc Discovery

-Goal of JDisc Integration in i-doit#
+Goal of the JDisc Integration in i-doit#

 • Improved Data Quality: Ensuring high data quality in the CMDB through regular, automated updates from JDisc.

-• Informed Decisions: Providing a solid data foundation for IT management tasks such as Change Management, License Management, Problem Management, and strategic planning.
+• Informed Decisions: Providing a solid data foundation for IT management tasks such as change management, license management, problem management, and strategic planning.

 Installation#